tomokinakamaru/silverchain/doc/tutorial.md

 ### No Docker?

-If you can't use Docker in your environment, please build a jar or native image from the source and run the build artifact with the options `-i melodychain.ag` and `-o src/main/java`.
+If you can't use Docker in your environment, please build a jar or native image from the source and run the build artifact with the options `--input src/main/silverchain/melodychain.ag` and `--output src/main/java`.
 See [README.md](../README.md) to learn how to build Silverchain from the source.

 ## Implement actions